hellory4n/CorporateSimulator/README.md

 It's like Game Dev Tycoon, but instead of making games and getting money to make better games, you do greedy evil company things until you take over the world

-planned release date: sometime in early 2023
+planned release date: march 2023, hopefully

 ## How to run this crap